dustinpfister/blog_posts/_posts/threejs-points-material.md

 ### Source code examples are up on Github

 The source code examples that I am writing about in this post can also be found in my [test threejs repo on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-points-material).
+This is also where I park the source code examples for my [many other blog posts on threejs](/categories/three-js/) that I have wrote over the years.

 ### Version Numbers matter with three.js